 What is the monitoring program schedule like, and how can I get involved?

 LWC staff and volunteers typically deploy the temperature loggers in May, check on their status and performance during a mid-summer site visit in July or August, and then retrieve them in October.
 The data is then downloaded and put through an extensive round of quality assurance and quality control checks before it is analyzed to generate useful measures of stream temperature, such as the “7-day running-average of the daily maximum”.
 Using these statistics, the LWC can start to paint a picture of the health of the Luckiamute watershed when water flows are low and temperatures are at their most extreme.

-If you have any questions or would like to know more about the data or volunteering with the LWC’s temperature monitoring program, please feel free to contact Caleb Price, the Monitoring Program Coordinator, at the following email address: email@example.com.
+If you have any questions or would like to know more about the data or volunteering with the LWC’s temperature monitoring program, please feel free to contact Monitoring Program Coordinator, Amanda Bracket, at the following email address: firstname.lastname@example.org.

 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the opinions or policies of the U.S. Government.
 Mention of trade names or commercial products does not constitute their endorsement by the U.S. Government.